bgbrink/ddPCRvis/README.md

 <p align="center">
 <img
 src="https://user-images.githubusercontent.com/11661112/28871944-1f21e484-7787-11e7-908f-e932dfa9132a.PNG"
-alt="dropVis plots example">
+alt="ddPCRvis plots example">
 </p>

 You can manually edit the clustering result for each well individually.
 Once you are satisfied, click on 'Count droplets' to continue.
 You can then inspect and download the droplet counts for each cluster, as well as the individual copies per droplet (CPDs) per marker, if you provided this information in the template.
 <p align="center">
 <img
 src="https://user-images.githubusercontent.com/11661112/28872118-0b843494-7788-11e7-9102-f4177999e97d.PNG"
-alt="dropVis counts example">
+alt="ddPCRvis counts example">
 </p>

-Lastly, dropVis provides you an interactive visualization to explore the results and compare markers vs stable controls.
+Lastly, ddPCRvis provides you an interactive visualization to explore the results and compare markers vs stable controls.
 <p align="center">
 <img
 src="https://user-images.githubusercontent.com/11661112/30428577-6dae989c-9954-11e7-8651-09af23342ba7.PNG"
-alt="dropVis results vis">
+alt="ddPCRvis results vis">
 </p>